section-engineering-education/engineering-education/content/articles/building-data-driven-application-in-react/index.md

 Lets add some data in our Component .
 When we look at our [Header](https://codepen.io/1-creator/pen/qBXWVXd) as it is right now , the Header component only has profile as our title.

-This means we can not set the title to anything else .It would be nice for us to reuse it in other parts of our page, the title of Profile is not suitable for every use .
-Hence  lets tell react we want to be able to set the title to something like settings, chat e.t.c.
+This means we can not set the title to anything else . it would be satisfactory for us to reuse it in different elements/components of our page, the title of Profile isn't suitable for every use . subsequently we could tell react we want for you to set the title to something else like settings, chat e.t.c. we could exchange our

-lets change our

                 <span className="title">Profile</span>
 by passing it  as a prop on the